Washington & Jefferson Presidents: Track and field

-The 2010 Presidents became the first team in school history to win a PAC Men's Track & Field Championship.
-The 2011 Presidents also won their third PAC Women's Track & Field Championship.
+W&J has a combined five track & field championships in program history.
+The women's team secured outdoor titles in 2006, 2007 and 2011.
+The men's program has an outdoor title in 2010 and claimed an indoor title in 2023.

+W&J has found its most success during the NCAA outdoor championship events.
+A total of 10 All-America laurels have been secured in outdoor competition.
 Senior Michelle Wuenstel and junior C. J. Corcoran became just the second duo from W&J to compete at the NCAA Track & Field Championships in the same season in 2011.
 Wuenstel became the first Presidents’ outdoor track athlete to earn All-American honors after placing fourth in the 400-meter event.
 Corcoran competed for the national javelin championship, finishing 16th.

+Claire Anderson '26 secured a pair of First Team All-America honors at the 2026 NCAA Outdoor Championships at Wisconsin La Crosse.
+Anderson finished third in the 10,000 Meters and sixth in the 5,000 Meters during an historic effort.
+Anderson became the first Presidents' distance runner to secure multiple All-America honors at the same track championship.

 Other sports

 The cross country team was founded in 1956.
 The golf team was founded in 1923.
 The rifle team was founded in 1952.
 The soccer team was founded in 1970.
 The swimming team was founded in 1930.
 The tennis team was founded in 1916.
 The track team was founded in 1925.
 The field hockey team was founded in 1975.
 The women's basketball team was founded in 1976.
 The Women's swimming team was founded in 1978.
 The men's wrestling team was founded in 1932.
 The women's volleyball team was founded in 1974 Women's lacrosse was added in 2007–08.
 Two new varsity sports will be added in 2026–27—men's volleyball and women's wrestling.

 Having qualified for national championship events four times in his career, Harley Moyer saved his best for his last season, winning the 2018 NCAA Division III Mideast Cross Country Regional in a field of 356 competitors.
 He followed that performance up a week later with a 13th-place finish at the national championship meet, cementing his status as the first male cross country All-American in W&J history.

 As an athletic program, W&J won five conference titles during the 2018–19 academic year: football, men's cross country, field hockey, baseball and men's golf.
 Despite having the 2019–20 academic year cut short due to COVID-19, W&J added four PAC team titles, including their first PAC title in women's tennis.
 The W&J wrestling team earned its first conference team crown since 1999 when they captured the 2020 title at the Salvitti Family Gymnasium.